zurkiyeh/FeedbackTracker/README.md

+# Feedback Tracker

+## Project source code

+For the source code for this project, please refer to the following github repository [Feedback Tracker](https://github.com/zurkiyeh/FeedbackTracker)

 ## Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)

-## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.
+The main purpose of this application is to employ the computer vision library opencv in tracking a moving target.
+Then using feedback on the new location to ensure constant data transmission to the target via laser.

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+This application was developed for [iBionics] (http://www.ibionics.ca).
+Which is a startup company that is planning to use this project as a basis for their main system.
+The main system consists of 2 subsystems; Tracking and detection subsystem as well as transmition and recieving subsystem.

 ## Installation

-Provide code examples and explanations of how to get the project.

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+Clone the repo to a Raspberry pi, then run the [tracking code](https://github.com/zurkiyeh/FeedbackTracker/tree/master/Tracker/build) by running the executable "mainProject".
+That will initiate the tracking process.
+Meanwhile run the [Transmission application](https://github.com/zurkiyeh/FeedbackTracker/tree/master/Transmission/onebyte/trans) on a seperate Raspberry pi.
+Finally, to recieve the data, run the [receiving application](https://github.com/zurkiyeh/FeedbackTracker/tree/master/Transmission/onebyte/rec) on a third RPi.

 ## Tests

-Describe and show how to run the tests with code examples.
+Tests and simulations were conducted on the project report which can be provided seperetly.
+Please contact me for more information.

 ## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

-## License

-A short snippet describing the license (MIT, Apache, etc.)

-# FeedbackTracker

-The main purpose of this application is to employ the computer vision library opencv in tracking a moving target.
-Then using feedback on the new location to ensure constant data transmission to the target via laser.
+This project was developed with the help of [Zachary (Tsa) Liu ](https://www.linkedin.com/in/tsaliu)

-# Description
+## Detailed Description

-This application was developed for iBionics.
-Which is a startup company that is planning to use this project as a basis for their main system.
-The main system consists of 2 subsystems; Tracking and detection subsystem as well as transmition and recieving subsystem.

 The transmission subsystem consists of a servo-controlled target that rotates along two axes in a spherical fashion.
 The tracking is done using a feedback camera, fixed infront of the target, and controlled by a Raspberry Pi.
 The Raspberry Pi also, directs a servo-controlled optical mirror that rotates along two axes based on the feedback it recieves from the camera.
 This ensures real-time transmission and recieving of data.The transmission and recieving of data is done using another two seperate Raspberry Pis.